 Best practice in terms of research involving PLWD is to directly engage them as much as possible in the work.
 Our aim in the project was for PLWD dementia to consent to participate in the study rather than gaining assent from relatives.
 This was aligned to best practice in this research area (Higgins, 2013).
-After consultation with experts in this field (Prof Brendan McCormack and Jan Dewing), two approaches for consent were adopted and are set out, both underpinned by a 'process consent method" as described by Dewing (2008) to support engagement.
-The process consent method acknowledges that with any approach to consent with this population, it must be an on-going, fluid process that continues to check-in with the participant as necessary.
+After consultation with experts in this field are set out, both underpinned by a 'process consent method" as described by Dewing approach to consent with this population, it must be an on-going, fluid process that continues to checkin with the participant as necessary.
 It should be noted that process consent is an approach were 'permission' is sought to engage with PLWD and incorporates an understanding of how this person gives permission in their daily life.
 Technically, both approaches used within this project were process consent.
 Approach A was where the tenant provides consent for themselves and was only considered in conjunction with the scheme manager after consultation with family members.
 It was aligned to the approach commonly used for the individual to consent.
 Consent was viewed as valid at that point in time (when consent form was signed) and therefore verbal consent was continually sought alongside observing for visual clues of withdrawal from the interview.
 Approach B, the process consent adopted within the project, created a paper trail of the consent given by the scheme manager and the next of kin.
 The tenant would not have been required to complete a consent form but verbal assent would have been taken in advance of the interview and monitored throughout.